jackrugile/start-making-games/notes.md

 - hide it away in a utility/helper function
 - pythagoreans theorem? totally useful!
 - I don't learn all the math because of pythagoreasons
-- show "where" we are when zoomed in on code
 - whole journey that other game developers have experience that you get to experience too
 	- even if you weren't the one to invent or discover a concept, it still feels great to understand it and implement it in your own way
 - compare hitbox sizes to front end dev